goooooouwa/goooooouwa.github.io/_posts/coding/2025-05-19-android-recycler-view-dev-notes.md

 studentRecyclerViewAdapter.setStudentsList(students)
 ```

-3. notify the Adapter about the event
+3. (Don't forget this) Notify the Adapter about the event

 ```kotlin
 studentRecyclerViewAdapter.notifyItemRangeInserted(0, students.size)